CERTIFIED ORGANIC (OPEN POLLINATED)

 Bred to bring more flavor (and more purple) to purple peas, these high-anthocyanin, wavy-podded snow peas hold their vibrant color when cooked.
 Wait for small peas to develop in the pod to reach full flavor potential.
 60-80 days to maturity, depending on planting date.
 Average 125 seeds/oz., 2,000 seeds/lb.

 Each Beauregarde seed sold supports public plant breeding research at Cornell University.
 The creation of this variety was funded in part by a USDA-NIFA grant.
+All products are certified NOP but not US-COR (Canadian Organic) Compliant.

 How to make a purple pea purpler, and more delicious, too?
 Just ask Michael Mazourek, our Willy Wonka of vegetables.